thadguidry/respec/pre-and-code-elements.md

 # `<pre>`/`<code>`

 ReSpec provides code highlighting for blocks of code marked up with the `<pre>` or `<code>` elements.
-ReSpec will try to guess the code language, or it can be added as a class:
+ReSpec will try to guess the code language, or it can be added as a class (to disable syntax highlighting use the "[nohighlight](nohighlight)" class):

 ```html "example": "A code block with HTML syntax highlighting."
 <pre> <!-- or <pre class="html"> -->